saadr225/DMI-Deep-Media-Inspection-Platform-backend/DMI_backend/docs/donation_api_documentation.md

 ## Overview

-The Donation API allows users to make financial contributions to the DMI Project through Stripe integration.
-It provides endpoints for creating donation checkouts, verifying payments, and viewing donation statistics.
+The Donation API allows users to make financial contributions to the DMI Project through a simplified demo payment system.
+This implementation uses a dummy payment process without actual payment processing for demonstration purposes only.

 ## Endpoints

 ### 1. Create Donation Checkout

-Creates a Stripe checkout session for processing a donation payment.
+Creates a dummy checkout session for processing a donation (no actual payment is processed).

 **URL**: `/api/donations/checkout/`
 **Method**: `POST`